-The romaine market has fallen off with most suppliers.
+The romaine market is softer.
 The quality in Yuma continues to get better with less seeder and tip burn compared to past weeks.
 The weights on romaine have been averaging 34-38 pounds.
 Green and red leaf items are a bit softer as well.
 Colossal romaine hearts are almost non-existent.
 Regular romaine hearts have picked up in availability.